Mary Peltola: Tenure

 Peltola was sworn in as Alaska's U.S. representative on September 13, 2022.
-Upon her swearing in, Congress had an Alaska Native (Peltola), four Native Americans (Sharice Davids, Yvette Herrell, Markwayne Mullin, and Tom Cole); and a Native Hawaiian (Kai Kahele) serving simultaneously for the first time ever.
-She is the fourth Native woman elected to Congress, after Davids, Herrell, and Deb Haaland.
+After her swearing in, Congress had an Alaska Native (Peltola), four Native Americans (Sharice Davids, Yvette Herrell, Markwayne Mullin, and Tom Cole); and a Native Hawaiian (Kai Kahele) serving simultaneously for the first time.
+During the 117th Congress, she was appointed to the House Natural Resources Committee and the Education and Labor Committee.

-On September 29, 2022, Peltola passed her first bill through the House.
-The bill would create an Office of Food Security in the Department of Veterans Affairs.
-Peltola's bill passed the House in a 376–49 vote.
+On September 29, 2022, the first bill sponsored by Peltola was passed through the House.
+It creates an Office of Food Security in the Department of Veterans Affairs.
+The bill passed the House in a 376–49 vote.
 During the 2022 United States railroad labor dispute, Peltola was one of eight House Democrats to vote against a bill that would impose a new contract on railroad workers; several rail unions were voting against it.
 She said she could not support a contract that did not include paid sick days.
+Peltola voted for the Respect for Marriage Act, passed in December 2022, a law protecting same-sex marriage and religious liberty.
+It also codified the recognition of interracial marriage as provided by Loving v.
+Virginia.

+During the January 2023 Speaker of the United States House of Representatives election, Peltola supported House Democratic leadership.
+However, she said, "If there are members who want to form a coalition majority like we often see in Alaska, I'm open to discussing that.
+Anything that gets us communicating with each other rather than talking at each other would be a good thing at this point."
 In February 2023, Peltola announced that she had chosen Josh Revak, a former Republican state senator who was a competitor in the 2022 special election, to run her Alaska office.
-Peltola's congressional staffers include Republicans.
-Her chief of staff, Alex Ortiz, was chief of staff to her predecessor Don Young.
+Peltola's congressional staffers included Republicans.
+Her chief of staff, Alex Ortiz, was chief of staff to her Republican predecessor Don Young.
 In April 2023, Ortiz left her congressional office to take a position with her campaign in Southeast Alaska.

-Peltola's office ranked second-highest in staff turnover for the U.S. House of Representatives, with a turnover nearly four times the House average.
+In 2023, Peltola's office ranked second-highest in staff turnover for the U.S. House of Representatives, with a turnover four times the House average.
+After she joined the House in September 2022, much of her staff had been carried over from her Republican predecessor on a temporary basis.
+In 2024, she supported several Republican-led immigration and crime-related measures, including a bill to deport undocumented migrants who assault police officers.
+She voted to condemn President Biden's handling of the southern border.
+Her also backed legislation limiting the District of Columbia's authority over its sentencing laws.

+In May 2024, Peltola introduced the Bottom Trawl Clarity Act and the Bycatch Reduction and Mitigation Act as a result of declining salmon returns in western Alaska and concerns about salmon bycatch in pollock trawling in the Bering Sea.
+If passed, the bipartisan bills would limit bottom trawling to designated areas and expand NOAA research in bycatch reduction.